George-xixi/surreal-estate/README.md

 ## Thanks

--Thanks to all the tutors at [Command Shift](https://www.commandshift.co/)!
+- Thanks to all the tutors at [Command Shift](https://www.commandshift.co/)!

 ### George - 2023